Immortalin/onefraction/README.md

 ## Other cool things

-I've included a number of animations using plaid css and `react-spring`.
+I've included a number of animations using plain css and `react-spring`.
 If you're a react developer and want to animate your work learn `react-spring`.
 Thank me later.
 This project is using Plaid to access read info for users bank accounts.

 ## License